Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Introduction

 In the proposed setup, playing virtual episodes or "kinematic mental simulation", for which evidence has been found in human reasoning \cite{khemlani2013}, corresponds to repeated prediction of state transitions starting from a virtual start state under a virtual action sequence.
 Here, the term "virtual" denotes intrinsically generated states, which are represented by active units without sensory stimulation and without action to be executed.
 This process of playing virtual episodes serves to transform a virtual action sequence into a predicted sequence of states.

 A goal is defined as a target state or group of states in latent state space.
-Action planning corresponds to searching in action sequence space \ch{in the style of} active inference, such that predicted resulting states approximate as good as possible a desired region in latent space (i.e. reach that goal). \ch{ The active inference paradigm adopted here \cite{friston2003, friston2005, friston2010} represents the action generation mechanism proposed in the predictive processing (PP) paradigm of brain modelling \cite{rao1998, hohwy2013, clark2016}.
+Action planning corresponds to searching in action sequence space in the style of active inference, such that predicted resulting states approximate as good as possible a desired region in latent space (i.e. reach that goal).

+The active inference paradigm adopted here \cite{friston2003, friston2005, friston2010} represents the action generation mechanism proposed in the predictive processing (PP) paradigm of brain modelling \cite{rao1998, hohwy2013, clark2016}.
 PP models view the cerebral cortex as a hierarchically organized prediction engine which constantly tries to explain i.e. predict, incoming sensory data as effect of hidden causes.
 Successful prediction is suggested to cause the subjective percept.
 Hence, sensor signals act as supervisory signals, and the brain's internal states (hypothesized causes) play the role of generative signals or inputs, which are adjusted such as to minimize prediction error.
 Active inference refers to the process of acting on the environment such as to make the own prediction come true.